Anniversary-Multiplayer-Collective/RAMP/assets/readme.md

 Known Issues:
 * Reach maps are known to be a little more performance heavy.
 (Firefight maps even more so.)
 * Firefight maps have a issue where geometry pops in and out, As noted in the change log, This will be fixed in ED 0.7.2
 * Spire has a mopps issue where if you melee the top of the spire it crashes the game.
-It will not be included in voting due to this issue.
+It will not be included in the RAMP CORE server due to this issue.
-* Armor abilities are in the pak, But Armor Lock and Drop shield has issues on Dedicated servers
+* Reach Drop Shield exists in RAMP but have issues syncing over a dedicated server.